 Electric utility customer account information; warrant required.
-Prohibits an electric utility from disclosing any customer account information absent a search warrant or the customer's consent.
+Provides that an electric utility shall not disclose any customer account information absent a search warrant or the customer's consent.
 The electric utility may still release customer account information in statistical or aggregate form, provided that no particular customer can be identified.
 02/11/16 House: Continued to 2017 in Commerce and Labor Notes: City Position: oppose HB 385 Discrimination; ordinances or regulations prohibiting.
 Patron: Marshall, R.G.

 Discrimination; ordinances or regulations prohibiting.
-Prohibits any political subdivision of the Commonwealth, including a locality, from enacting an ordinance or adopting a regulation prohibiting discrimination on any basis other than race, color, religion, sex, pregnancy, childbirth or related medical conditions, national origin, age, marital status, or disability.
-02/09/16 House: Failed to report (defeated) in General Laws (10-Y 11-N) HB 391 Motor vehicle title loan offices; distance from military base.
+Prohibits any political subdivision, including a locality or school board, from enacting an ordinance or adopting a regulation prohibiting discrimination on any basis other than race, color, religion, sex, pregnancy, childbirth or related medical conditions, national origin, age, marital status, or disability.
+02/09/16 House: Failed to report (defeated) in General Laws (10-Y 11-N) Notes: City Position: oppose HB 391 Motor vehicle title loan offices; distance from military base.
 Patrons: Krizek, Bagby, Bell, John J., Boysko, Herring, Hope, Kory, Lindsey, McQuinn, Murphy, Plum, Rasoul and Simon; Senators: Ebbin, Favola and Surovell Summary as introduced: Motor vehicle title loan offices; distance from military base.
 Prohibits the State Corporation Commission from issuing a license for the operation of a motor vehicle title loan office if such office is within 10 miles of a military base.
 02/16/16 House: Left in Commerce and Labor Notes: City Position: support HB 397 Discrimination; specification of certain terms relating to sex or gender.
 Patrons: LaRock, Cole, Fariss, Freitas, Marshall, D.W., Marshall, R.G. and Poindexter; Senator: Garrett Summary as introduced:

 Discrimination based on an individual's sex.
 Specifies that the terms "because of gender," "because of sex," "on the basis of gender," and "on the basis of sex" and terms of similar import when used in reference to discrimination in the Code and acts of the General Assembly mean because of or on the basis of the biologic character or quality that distinguishes an individual as either male or female as determined at birth by analysis of the individual's gonadal, internal and external morphologic, chromosomal, and hormonal characteristics.
-The bill provides that, no local ordinance prohibiting discrimination.
-The bill permits local school boards to enact policies prohibiting discrimination in education on the basis of race, color, religion, sex, pregnancy, childbirth or related medical conditions, national origin, age, marital status, or disability, provided that no such policy shall consider the mere separation of individuals by sex to be discrimination.
+The bill provides that, consistent with Article I, Section 11 of the Constitution of Virginia, no local ordinance prohibiting discrimination on the basis of sex shall consider the mere separation of individuals by sex to be discrimination.
+The bill permits local school boards to enact policies prohibiting discrimination in education on the basis of race, color, religion, sex, pregnancy, childbirth or related medical conditions, national origin, age, marital status, or disability, provided that no such policy considers the mere separation of individuals by sex to be discrimination.
 02/16/16 House: Left in General Laws Notes: City Position: oppose HB 408 Virginia Retirement System; benefits.